 - Colorado District Governor and Board Member of West-Central Regional NATS

-- Lecturer and Instructor with the Italian based summer opera program, La Musica Lirica
+- Lecturer and instructor with the Italy-based summer opera program La Musica Lirica

-- Managing Co-Director, Composer Fellows' Initiative with CU NOW
+- Managing Co-Director, Composer Fellows’ Initiative (CU NOW)

 The voice area prides itself in not only producing excellent singers and teachers, but in the unusual congeniality and aesthetic agreement among its faculty.
 Every member of the voice faculty has well-grounded knowledge of how the voice works, both anatomically and acoustically, and students receive fine instruction from any faculty member with whom they choose to study.
 The voice area’s open-studio policy allows and encourages students to observe lessons with teachers other than the student’s assigned teacher.

-In addition to course work, graduate students have opportunities to teach voice in the university’s Continuing Education program, as well as, through the CU Vocal Pedagogy program as a Graduate Teaching Assistant.
-Assistantships are granted to experienced Graduate Students and Guaranteed to second year DMA students.
+In addition to coursework, graduate students have opportunities to teach voice in the university’s Continuing Education program, as well as—through the College of Music vocal pedagogy program—as a graduate teaching assistant.
+Assistantships are granted to experienced graduate students and guaranteed to second-year DMA students.

 Berton Coffin Voice Lab

-In the past ten years, the study of vocal pedagogy has broadened to encompass choral, pop, musical theater and other contemporary styles.
+In the past 10 years, the study of vocal pedagogy has broadened to encompass choral, pop, musical theater and other contemporary styles.
 This has been particularly exemplified in the area of acoustic science lead by vocal pedagogues throughout the country.
 A similar yet slower progression has been seen in voice music academia.
-If voice teachers/vocal pedagogues hope to be inclusive of a broader spectrum of music styles outside of opera, a shift towards a vocal-health based approach in pedagogy is imperative to the future of voice instruction.
+If voice teachers/vocal pedagogues hope to be inclusive of a broader spectrum of music styles outside of opera, a shift toward a vocal health based approach in pedagogy is imperative to the future of voice instruction.

-The Singing Health Specialist certificate incorporates study of Speech-Language Pathology, Vocal Pedagogy, Alexander Technique and Sports Psychology.
-This program can be completed by current CU students in addition to their graduate or undergraduate studies.
+The College of Music’s Singing Health Specialist Certificate incorporates study of speech-language pathology, vocal pedagogy, Alexander Technique and sports psychology.
+This program can be completed by current CU Boulder students in addition to their graduate or undergraduate studies.

 - BME Choral General